What is Self-Esteem in Childhood?

 - An internal attribution would be, “I am terrible at math.
 I always fail those tests.”

 As you can read above, the same situation can lead to many different belief systems.
-The very same event, failing a math test, will lead some children to believe that they have made a terrible, irreversible mistake.
+The very same event, failing a math test, will lead some children to believe they have made a terrible, irreversible mistake.
 Other children will think that this was a unique situation that could improve with more effort.
 It is important to understand the way your child is internalizing failure experiences.

 Let’s pretend this time that your child is failing language arts because of missing assignments.